abonzini/ODLBoardGame/Rulebook/Rulebook.md

 ![](./../Pictures/Icons/March4.png)

-- If the advancing unit kills the opposing enemy while marching, it can continue its march if it's movement stat allows it.
+- If a combat between units occur, the unit finishes their advance, regardless of outcome of battle and the movement stat of the unit.
-- If unit is in the last **tile** (in front of the opponent) it damages the player when marching, but doesn't advance further.
+- If unit is in the last **tile** (in front of the opponent) it will instead damage the opposing player when advancing, but doesn't advance further, this can only happen once per advance step regardless of the movement stat.
-- If multiple defending units are in a **tile**, then they are attacked 1-by-1 in the order they were spawned on the board.
+- If multiple defending units are in a **tile**, the first unit spawned is the one targeted for the attack.

 # Skills